 When I make this again, I will make thick, homemade tortillas — in which case I will add the tortillas directly to the sauce to soak in the flavor.

 The Final Product

 I removed all of the seeds from the jalapeno as I pureed the sauce.
 I was worried about the level of spice.

 In the end, I think it could’ve used a bit of a kick.
 I probably could’ve added another half of a jalapeno.
 Or maybe left the seeds.

 I was pleased with the flavor of the salsa verde.
 I hadn’t made this before and was impressed with the fresh, light flavor.
-The onions were not overpowering and I loved the fresh cilantro.
+The onions were not overpowering, and I loved the fresh cilantro.
 Part of me wanted to add more garlic, but I wanted to be true to the recipe and see how it tasted without my changes.
 It was great!

 Using the tortilla chips rather than the thick-cut tortillas was different from what I was expecting, but not terrible.
-The crunch and saltiness from the chip was a nice balance to the soft textures from the sauce, cheese, chicken, and egg.
+The crunch and saltiness from the chip were a nice balance to the soft textures from the sauce, cheese, chicken, and egg.